Datttta/My_Notes/New words.md

 1. hand - clock
 2. geeing up
+3. raunchy
-3. of your own
+4. of your own
-4. sty - i am like a cild in a sty
+5. sty - i am like a cild in a sty
-5. firewood
+6. firewood
-6. walk through
+7. walk through
-7. slop - tub of slop
+8. slop - tub of slop
-8. conflated
+9. conflated

 === Nuevas Palabras ===